digitalnsw/nsw-design-system/src/components/site-wide-message/content/_guidance.md

 ### When not to use this component

-Global alerts are purposefully created not initiated by a user interaction or system event.
+Do not display in response to an action initiated by a user interaction or system event.

 ### How this component works

 Global alerts are designed to capture the attention of the user in a deliberately intrusive way.
-They persist over a session, contain the alert text and optional buttons, and are dismissible by the user by clicking the close icon.
+They persist over a session, contain the alert text with an optional call to action, and are dismissible by the user by clicking the close icon.

 ## Accessibility